bfabiszewski/libmobi/README.md

 # Libmobi

-C library for handling Mobipocket (MOBI) ebook format documents.
+C library for handling Mobipocket/Kindle (MOBI) ebook format documents.
-It is in a beta stage currently marked as version 0.1.
+Current version supports reading and parsing functions.

 There is a simple program included in the project: mobitool.c.
 It may serve as an example how to use the library.

 ## What works:
 - reading and parsing:
-  - some older text Palmdoc formats,
+  - some older text Palmdoc formats (pdb),
-  - Mobipocket files,
+  - Mobipocket files (prc, mobi),
-  - newer MOBI files including KF8 format,
+  - newer MOBI files including KF8 format (azw, azw3),
-  - Replica Print files
+  - Replica Print files (azw4)
 - recreating source files using indices
 - reconstructing references (links and embedded) in html files
 - reconstructing source structure that can be fed back to kindlegen